na-na-hi/renget/archive/how2playba.md

 >PvP shop
 **Save ur shit for AP drinks, maybe buy Utaha.
 Maybe.**

 In general you want to save up your coins so you get to buy out the pvp drinks during events.
+2000 coins is my recommendation.
 If there's a girl that appeals to you feel free to buy her.
 Utaha is the most 'meta' character in this shop, as her UG makes her a top pvp support.
 She requires a lot of investment however.
 Don't buy the reports or credits, they really really suck.
 You can buy the drinks and farm commissions for a better efficiency
 Consider bringing Shizuko to 3\* when a Shirokuro raid is approaching.